Shivakumar-05-g/Python-FullStack-Project/README.md

 - View Booking Details: Users can retrieve their booking details using their email or booking ID.

-- Basic Admin Controls: Admin can manage events and monitor the bookings made.

 - Prevent Double Booking: The system updates and checks seats_available to ensure no overbooking happens.

 - Simple and Lightweight: Focuses on essential functionality using just two tables to keep development straightforward.